 It neutralizes free radicals that can lead to the development of type 2 diabetes.

 Its high content of saturated fat does not make it advisable for health.
 The World Health Organization (WHO) recommends limiting its intake because there is evidence that it can cause vascular and heart problems.
-In addition, its consumption damages the environment; its intensive cultivation in countries such as Indonesia and Malaysia has caused the destruction of large tropical forests.
+In addition, its consumption damages the environment; its intensive cultivation in countries such as Indonesia and Malaysia have destroyed large tropical forests.